 The Beatles’s former press agent Derek Taylor remembered, "Every day Curt Gunther, drawing deeply on a mentholated cigarette (Salem), his wise and cunning old eyes boring into mine, would say, ‘Derek, we gotta have some special pictures, something original.’
 When the band visited a Missouri ranch, Gunther found an old wood and iron door that he considered the perfect backdrop.
 ‘There she is’, he said of the setup.
 ‘That’s the picture I want to make.
 Then I die happy.’”

 Gunther's son, Steve, a photographer himself, was given his father's negatives before his passing in 1991.
-Steve has meticulously cleaned and drum scanned each image to make them available for sale as fine art prints, see the collection here.
+Steve has meticulously cleaned and drum scanned each image to make them available for sale as fine art prints.
+See the Beatles 1964 tour collection here.